carpentries/workshop-template-es/index.md

     <p>
       Regardless of how you choose to install it,
-      <strong>please make sure you install Python version 3.x</strong>
+      <strong>please make sure you install Python versión 3.x</strong>
       (e.g., 3.6 is fine).
     </p>

     <p>
       We will teach Python using the <a href="https://jupyter.org/">Jupyter notebook</a>, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
-The current versions of the Chrome, Safari and Firefox browsers are all
+The current versións of the Chrome, Safari and Firefox browsers are all
       <a href="https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#browser-compatibility">supported</a>
-      (some older browsers, including Internet Explorer version 9 and below, are not).
+      (some older browsers, including Internet Explorer versión 9 and below, are not).
     </p>